Credit Portfolio Management (ECFS896)

 - Describe the development of the credit derivatives market and demonstrate an understanding of the main products in that market and the origins of the sub-prime crisis, with particular reference to CDOs.

 - Apply the main tools of credit portfolio modelling to active credit portfolio management in banks and funds, from both an institutional and a regulatory perspective.

 - Understand the evolution of capital adequacy standards for banks, from Basel I to Basel III.

-Financial Risk Management is the most important assumed knowledge and Students with a Credit or better in that Unit will be best placed for this Unit.
+- Financial Risk Management (ECFS868) (This is the most important assumed knowledge and students with a Credit Grade or better in Financial Risk Management will be best placed for this unit.)